-Thus, the future course and timing of the resolution of the Puerto Rico financial crisis remains highly uncertain largely due to a lack of collaboration and the political motivations of the Commonwealth and the Oversight Board.
-As long as these parties continue to take actions in conflict with PROMESA, the U.S. and Puerto Rico Constitutions, and the rule of law, the citizens of Puerto Rico will continue to bear exorbitant legal costs and an extended period of uncertainty that will limit access to the capital markets and the economic growth and prosperity of the Commonwealth.
+Although the Commonwealth is further along in constructing a fiscal plan, the future course and timing of the resolution of the Puerto Rico financial crisis remains highly uncertain largely due to a lack of collaboration and the political motivations of the Commonwealth and the Oversight Board.
+Actions by these parties continue to conflict with PROMESA, the U.S. and Puerto Rico Constitutions, and the rule of law, leaving the citizens of Puerto Rico to continue to bear exorbitant legal costs and an extended period of uncertainty that will limit access to the capital markets and the economic growth and prosperity of the Commonwealth.
 We can only hope that they will recognize the benefits of good faith negotiations and settlement efforts with creditors who stand ready to support Puerto Rico's growth and prosperity over the long run.

-In 2018, we will continue monitoring the developments in Puerto Rico, and will pursue any economically viable options to mitigate our FG exposures.
+In 2019, we will continue monitoring the developments in Puerto Rico, and will pursue any economically viable options to mitigate our FG exposures.
 We will also seek to enhance shareholder value by continuing the profitable growth of our fee-based specialty insurance business and to ensure that expenses are in line with current revenues and business needs.
 As part of our ongoing capital management efforts, the Company will continue to redirect excess capital within the group to debt reduction unless other compelling opportunities present themselves.